Community Crime Prevention Grant Program

-Grant award range: $5,000-$100,000
+Grant award range: $5,000-$200,000

-Grant funds must be expended between October 1, 2018 and September 3, 2019
+Grant funds must be expended between Dec.
+1, 2020, and Dec.
+1, 2021.

 Organizations must be a 501(c)(3) public charitable organization or a public entity partnering with a 501(c)(3) charitable organization as a fiscal agent.

-2018 Community Crime Prevention Grant Priorities
+2020 Community Crime Prevention Grant interest areas

-- Provide outreach and other engagement strategies to identify individual needs and improve access to community organizations who deliver services for the population (s) of focus
+- provide outreach and other engagement strategies to identify individual needs and improve access to community organizations who deliver services for the population (s) of focus

-- Provide direct services for the population (s) of focus that include an active, formal mentorship component with regular meetings (at least three to four times a month) of sufficient duration (six to twelve months).
+- provide direct services for the population (s) of focus that include an active, formal mentorship component with regular meetings (at least three to four times a month) of sufficient duration (six to twelve months).

-- Provide case management or other affiliated strategies to enroll and retain participants in necessary services, and coordinate the delivery of services across service providers.
+- provide case management or other affiliated strategies to enroll and retain participants in necessary services, and coordinate the delivery of services across service providers

 These programs focus their efforts on providing supportive services to residents currently interacting with the criminal justice system.
 These services support productive citizenship, financial self-sufficiency and reduce recidivism.
-Organizations applying in this area should be able to demonstrate how efforts influence an individual’s ability to gain skills, obtain work, secure housing, and prevent interaction with local criminal justice system after being convicted of a crime.
-These efforts may include:
+Organizations applying in this area should be able to demonstrate how efforts influence an individual’s ability to gain skills, obtain work, secure housing, and prevent interaction with the local criminal justice system after being convicted of a crime.

-- A focus on providing support services to delinquent youth to prevent interaction with the juvenile justice system, the adult criminal justice systems, or gangs.
+- a focus on providing support services to delinquent youth to prevent interaction with the juvenile justice system, the adult criminal justice systems, or gangs

-- A focus on providing support services to adult offenders and ex-offenders to become economically self-sufficient, reintegrate into the local community and reduce recidivism
+- a focus on providing support services to adult offenders and ex-offenders to become economically self-sufficient, reintegrate into the local community and reduce recidivism

 - Youth (12-22) who are: foster youth, struggling academically, suspended or expelled from school multiple times, truant, or known to be affiliated with gang activity